Jokela school shooting: International governments and organisations

-Copycat threats
+Copycat crimes

 In Finland

 On 9 November 2007, the Finnish police rushed to three schools due to threats of attacks posted on the Internet.
 One of the schools was Hyrylä high school in Tuusula and the others in Kirkkonummi and Maaninka.
 The 16-year-old boy who posted a video titled "Maaninka massacre" on YouTube was arrested on 11 November.
 The suspect has stated that the video was a joke.

 Three weeks after the Jokela shootings, the Finnish police, flooded with hoax threats, made a public plea for threats against schools to cease.
 The police reminded prospective perpetrators of severe judicial consequences as well as of the feelings of the families touched by the Jokela events.

 The Kauhajoki school shooting occurred on 23 September 2008, at Seinäjoki University of Applied Sciences in Kauhajoki, a town in the former province of Western Finland.
 The gunman, 22-year-old culinary arts student Matti Juhani Saari, shot and fatally injured ten people with a semi-automatic pistol, before shooting himself in the head.
 He died a few hours later in Tampere University Hospital.
 Finnish police first stated that Saari "very likely" knew Pekka-Eric Auvinen, but in the final investigation no proof of that was found.

+On 15 March 2024, the anniversary of Christchurch mosque shooting, Finnish army Alikersantti Evita Kolmonen was arrested for allegedly planning a mass shooting in a university in Vaasa that day.
+As her motivation, she said the world needed "a mass culling" to put an end to "selfish individualism", "human degeneration", global warming and conspicuous consumption.
+The Finnish police described her as ecofascist and that she had read books by Nietzsche, Pentti Linkola and Kaczynski.
+Additionally, she had visited Jokela school where he perpetrated the mass shooting.
+During the court proceedings, a bomb threat was called against the Vaasa Court of Appeal hearing her case.
+Kolmonen was convicted on 15 January 2025 of a firearm offense and planning an aggravated crime against life and health, and sentenced to three years and two months in prison.

 Elsewhere

 In neighbouring Sweden, two boys, aged 16 and 17, were arrested in Stockholm for conspiring to murder their school's principal and janitor.
 According to the principal, "they had spoken about and glorified Columbine High and what happened in Finland."

+On 12 August 2024, at least five people were wounded in a mass stabbing attack in Eskisehir, Turkey.
+The perpetrator had called for "Total Human Death" and voiced support for Ted Kaczynski, Auvinen and Accelerationism on the Internet.

+Natalie Rupnow, the perpetrator of the 16 December 2024 Abundant Life Christian School shooting called Auvinen "one true ideal of the so-called future" and included photos of him in her manifesto.